-More than 300 students on 70 teams competed for 12 €250 prizes sponsored by State Street
+More than 300 first year business students at WIT's School of Business participated and competed for 12 €250 prizes sponsored by State Street

 All first year business students at Waterford Institute of Technology (WIT) recently took part in one-day ‘integrated assessment’ that ran across all courses in the School of Business.
 Students then competed for a prize sponsored by State Street valued at €3,000.

 The unique project involved over 70 student teams, comprising 300-plus students and 50 lecturers.
 It offers a new approach to engaging first years and helping them to adapt to college life.